AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/spectrum-workshop/index.md

 # Building UIs for your add-ons using Adobe's Spectrum Design System

-This workshop will guide you in building great UI's for your add-ons using Adobe Spectrum.
+This tutorial will guide you on how to get started building great UI's for your add-ons using [Adobe Spectrum](https://spectrum.adobe.com/).

 ## Introduction

-In this workshop, you will learn how to build two fully functioning Adobe Express add-ons from scratch that use a flavor of Adobe Spectrum for building the user interface.
-The concept for the add-on you will be building is a bingo card generator that allows a user to generate a customized bingo card with random numbers and an optional free space.
+In this tutorial, you will learn how to build two fully functioning Adobe Express add-ons from scratch that use a flavor of Adobe Spectrum for building the user interface.
+The concept for the add-on you will be building is a bingo card generator that allows a user to generate a customized bingo card with their chosen colors, random numbers and an optional free space.

 The two different add-on approaches are: